Please click on the question to reveal the answer:

 Q. Are there any restrictions on the equipment?

 A. Yes.
-The climbing wall is for children aged 5 and above and the sky trail has a height restriction of 1.2m and over.
+The climbing wall is for children aged 1-12 years and the sky trail has a height restriction of 1.2m and over.

 Q. What is the age range at Kidspace?